When is the Eurovision Song Contest 2019?

 Who are the acts competing at Eurovision 2019?

-The participating countries and their acts have yet to be revealed.
-We’ll keep you posted as soon as the names start rolling in, so don’t forget to keep checking back.
+Not all participating countries have yet revealed their acts, but you can see the confirmed performers below.
+We’ll keep you posted as soon as more names start rolling in, so don’t forget to keep checking back.

 Who was the winner of Eurovision 2018?